Today, I’m sharing some of my best tips to have great style on any budget.

-If we were chatting over a glass of wine, this is precisely what I would tell you to do to look stylish on a budget.
+If we were having a casual chat, this is what I would tell you to do to look stylish on a budget.

 How to Have Great Style on a Budget

-Perhaps the best piece of advice I can give you so you can build a modern, chic style on a budget is to get rid of your old stuff.
+Perhaps the best piece of advice I can give you so you can create a modern, chic style on a budget is to get rid of your old stuff.

-And, of course, you will wear your Burberry trench or your grandmother’s Chanel jacket for a lifetime because you’re supposed to.
+If you have a Burberry trench or your grandmother’s Chanel jacket, you will most like have it for a lifetime because you’re supposed to.
 You’re paying for their quality, craftsmanship, and enduring style upfront.

 I spent ten years as a personal stylist for very normal people with very normal budgets.
 I have stood in thousands of closets, and the one common thread (pun intended) is that too many women are holding onto and wearing their old crap.

 – An astonishing number of clients would try to keep stained and damaged pieces because they could “put something over it.”

 – Even more, they would be physically uncomfortable in clothes too small because they refused to buy the next size up.

 – But the most common offense, the real reason I was there, was that they didn’t see when items were becoming dated.